vyos/vyos-documentation/docs/contributing/documentation.rst

   * ``set interfaces ethernet`` is written in ``interfaces/ethernet.rst``

 The article starts with a short intruducing about the command or the technologie.
-Include some helpfull links or background informations.
+Please include some helpfull links or background informations.

 After this a optional section follows.
 Some commands have requirements like the compatible hardware (e.g. Wifi) or some commands you have to set before.
 For